Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 70% could awaken [[All]].

-Like water breaking through a dam, all it would take was for the first few Individuals to taste the Light of Liberty and have the Courage to [[Pass The Flame - Illuminating the Way Beyond the Meta Crisis]], and then all humanity could awaken, arise, and join [[The Exodus]].
+Like water breaking through a dam, all it would take was for the first few Individuals to taste the Light of Liberty and have the Courage to [[Pass The Flame]], and then one by one all humanity could awaken, arise, and join [[The Exodus]].

 The strategy and plan for a [[Whisper Campaign]] to catalyze [[The Movement]] FROM the [[Old]] TO the [[New]] was forged.

-An early Milestone was established, to Move 3% Beyond The Boundary by 2026.
+In concert with wisdom keepers from around the world, an early Milestone was established, to Reunite and Move at least 3% of Humanity, ~250 Million strong, Beyond The Boundary by 2026.

-There would be many later challenges and battles to confront and overcome as they ventured into the [[Unknown]], but for now the [[Next Steps]] were clear.
+There would be many later challenges and battles to confront and overcome as they ventured [[Together]] into the [[Unknown]], but for now the [[Next Steps]] were clear.

-By Spring 2024, after lifetimes and preparation and 7 years of laying the foundational infrastructure, it was time to Light The First Candles and Spark The Movement.
+As they approached the Spring Equinox of 2024, after lifetimes and preparation and 7 years of laying the foundational infrastructure, it was time to Light The First Candles and Spark The Movement.
 ### Awakening, Inspiring, and Inviting One By One

 As The Awakening Lit Their Candles, whispered, and began to Move together, those who were ready to awaken would hear and begin stirring.
 As they stirred, those already [[On The Path]] would hear the rustling of chains, attend to the awakening, and do whatever was required to inspire and breathe Life and Hope back into the individual.